CompCogNeuro/book/endmatter.md

 # Acknowledgments {-}

 We thank the large number of students who have helped improve this textbook over the years, in addition to the support and understanding of our families.
+We thank Kai O'Reilly for his development of [Cogent Core](https://www.cogentcore.org/core/), which supports the simulations and website that go with this book.

 \

-## About the Authors {-}
+# About the Authors {-}

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Randall C. O'Reilly is a Scientist at Obelisk Lab in the Astera Institute, and Adjunct Professor of Psychology and Computer Science at the Center for Neuroscience at the University of California, Davis.  [https://ccnlab.org/people/oreilly](https://ccnlab.org/people/oreilly)